nulogy/nulogy-public-certificates/README.md

 - Signed by Geotrust/RapidSSL, for data interchange.

+### 201-connect.nulogy.net.crt

+- Signed by Godaddy
+- Extended Validation
+- For use with b2bi 2.3

 ### Copyright

 The material in this repo is provided Copyright Nulogy Corporation 2016 - All Rights Reserved